-- Georgia's age-standardized stroke death rate in 2016 was 18.8% higher than the national average1 - In 2016, Georgia had the 7th-highest stroke death rate in the U.S.1 - Stroke is the sixth-leading cause of death in Georgia (4,349 stroke deaths in 2016)1 - In 2016, about 20% of Georgia stroke deaths were premature, i.e. among persons under the age of 65 years.1 - In 2016, the age-adjusted stroke death rate for Blacks in Georgia was 52.7 per 100 thousand which was 27% and 51% higher than the rates for Whites and Asian or Pacific Islanders, respectively.1 - Stroke is a leading cause of disability.2 Treatment of eligible stroke patients with the drug Alteplase (a tissue plasminogen activator) can reduce disability by 30%, but the drug needs to be administered in the first three hours after symptom onset.3 - In 2016, Georgians had more than 20 thousand stroke hospitalizations - The median charge per hospitalization was around \$32,977 - The total stroke-related hospitalization charges were over \$1.2 billion in Georgia - Georgia is in the "Stroke Belt," an area in the southeastern U.S. with stroke death rates that are approximately 30% higher than the rest of the U.S. The coastal plains of Georgia are in the "buckle" of the Stroke Belt, an area with stroke death rates about 40% higher than the rest of the nation.4 - The higher death rates seen in the Stroke Belt can be collectively explained, in large part, by demographic and socioeconomic factors and the prevalence of stroke risk factors and chronic diseases like diabetes and hypertension.5
+- Georgia's age-standardized stroke death rate in 2017 was 15.7% higher than the national average1 - In 2017, Georgia had the 8th-highest stroke death rate in the U.S.1 - Stroke is the fifth-leading cause of death in Georgia (4,399 stroke deaths in 2017)1 - In 2017, about 19% of Georgia stroke deaths were premature, i.e. among persons under the age of 65 years.1 - In 2017, the age-adjusted stroke death rate for Blacks in Georgia was 51.7 per 100, 000 population, which was 26% and 100% higher than the rates for Whites and Asian or Pacific Islanders, respectively.1 - Stroke is a leading cause of disability.2 Treatment of eligible stroke patients with the drug Alteplase (a tissue plasminogen activator) can reduce disability by 30%, but the drug needs to be administered in the first three hours after symptom onset.3 - In 2017, Georgians had more than 21,000 stroke hospitalizations - The median charge per hospitalization was around \$35,185 - The total stroke-related hospitalization charges were over \$1.6 billion in Georgia - Georgia is in the "Stroke Belt," an area in the southeastern U.S. with stroke death rates that are approximately 30% higher than the rest of the U.S. The coastal plains of Georgia are in the "buckle" of the Stroke Belt, an area with stroke death rates about 40% higher than the rest of the nation.4 - The higher death rates seen in the Stroke Belt can be collectively explained, in large part, by demographic and socioeconomic factors and the prevalence of stroke risk factors and chronic diseases like diabetes and hypertension.5

-- In 2016, only 61% of adult Georgians knew all three signs of stroke facial droop, arm weakness and slurred speech - and the importance of calling 911.
+- In 2017, only 54% of adult Georgians knew all three signs of stroke facial droop, arm weakness, and slurred speech and the importance of calling 911 immediately.

 - Adult Georgians have high prevalence rates for stroke-related risk factors.

-The 2015 and 2016 Behavioral Risk Factor Surveillance System (BRFSS) data showed that:6
+The 2017 Behavioral Risk Factor Surveillance System (BRFSS) data showed that:6

-- 36% of adult Georgians had hypertension (2015 BRFSS)
+- o 33.1% of adult Georgians had hypertension

-- 36% had high cholesterol (2015 BRFSS)
+- o 31.1% had high cholesterol

-- o 13% were diabetic (2016 BRFSS)
+- o 11.4% were diabetic

-- o 32% were obese (2016 BRFSS)
+- o 31.6% were obese

-- 30% were physically inactive (2016 BRFSS)
+- \circ 31.0% were physically inactive[§]

-- 19% of Georgia adults smoked (2016 BRFSS)
+- 17.5% of Georgia adults smoked